teamhanko/hanko/backend/README.md

 ### Rate Limiting

 Hanko implements basic fixed-window rate limiting for the passcode/init and password/login endpoints to mitigate brute-force attacks.
 It uses a combination of user-id/IP to mitigate DoS attacks on user accounts.
+You can choose between an in-memory and a redis store.

 In production systems, you may want to hide the
 Hanko service behind a proxy or gateway (e.g. Kong, Traefik) to provide additional network-based rate limiting.